-Frazier Center, built in 1960, houses offices for the faculty who teach in the Counseling graduate program.
+Frazier Center, built in 1960, provides offices for various faculty.

-Hardy Hall, named in honor of former president Dr. J.C.
-Hardy, this building contains the Doctor of Physical Therapy program classrooms, offices, and labs.
-The building was constructed in 1929.
+Hardy Hall was named in honor of former president Dr. J.C.
+Hardy; this building was constructed in 1929.
+It was renovated in 2015 for our Doctor of Physical Therapy program which contains classrooms, offices, and labs.
+An addition was completed in 2019 to house the Master of Science in Occupational Therapy program and Master of Science in Physician Assistant Program.